 New mothers save lives by giving precious cord blood

-Sophie Goodchild, Health and Social Affairs Correspondent
+Sophie Goodchild, Health and Social Affairs Correspondent20 Jan 2012

 More than 100 mothers at a London hospital have donated umbilical cord blood to save lives.